pirl/pirl-docs/content/masternodes/Storage Masternodes/_index.en.md

 ![](/masternodes/images/masternodes.jpg)

-**Storage Masternodes** (released in 2019) will provide digital downloads for the marketplace, and will be used as a backup file server.
+**Storage Masternodes** will provide digital downloads for the marketplace, and will be used as a backup file server.
 Further they will be able to privately store data for dApps hosted on the PIRL platform.